erikengervall/dockest/README.md

 ## Documentation

-Find all documentation on the [website](https://erikengervall.github.io/dockest/).
+Learn more about Dockest on the [official website](https://erikengervall.github.io/dockest/).

+## Acknowledgements

+Thanks to [Juan Lulkin](https://github.com/joaomilho) for the logo ❤️

 ## License